Estimated read time: Bagel & Cup of Coffee

 Product returns in eCommerce.
 I hate them.
 You hate them.

 Returns and refunds are the bane of an eCommerce retailer’s existence and a royal pain for online shoppers.
 In many ways, returns are a lose-lose proposition for both retailer and customer.
-With a successful eCommerce strategy, return policies can be a definitive, positive selling advantage for retailers and a point of assurance for shoppers.
+With a successful eCommerce growth strategy, return policies can be a definitive, positive selling advantage for retailers and a point of assurance for shoppers.

 As an online store owner, here’s why product returns will ruin your day.